-The intersection between technology and artistic expression is, unless you happen to be an artist yourself, probably not the first thing that comes to mind when you wake up in the morning and check the price of Bitcoin.
+The intersection between Crypto and artistic expression is perhaps not the first connection to come to mind.
 However, if you’re the kind of person who sees potential for Bitcoin and blockchain technology to reshape existing institutions, give rise to new types of organisations, or generally change the world, then there is a good reason to check out the artists working with these ideas.

 Blockchain and Cryptocurrency in Art